Errors Dynamics in Affine Group Systems: Conclusions

 \section{Conclusions}

-In this paper, we introduced the notion of linear group systems in a matrix group and investigated its connection with affine group systems.
-We also analyzed the diffusion processes in the linear group system and provided an It\^o SDE description for the projected dynamics evolving in the Lie algebra.
-Our findings allowed us to analyze the evolution of the invariant error of two trajectories in the presence of disturbances, and we presented descriptions for the error dynamics in both ODE and SDE formulations.
-Our explicit and accurate derivation of error dynamics for a particular matrix group $SE_N(3)$ may have practical applications in robotic engineering, particularly in estimation on $SE_N(3)$.
-Estimation problems often require filtering in affine group systems with stochastic dynamics, where accurate estimation depends on a deep understanding of the evolution of estimation errors.
+In this paper, we analyzed the diffusion processes in the linear group system and provided an It\^o SDE description for the projected dynamics evolving in the Lie algebra.
+By the previously analysis, we studied the development of the invariant error of two trajectories in the presence of disturbances, and showed the error dynamics in both ODE's and SDE's forms.
+Our explicit and accurate derivation of error dynamics for a concrete matrix group $SE_2(3)$ may have practical applications in estimation of the IMU.
+Estimation tasks often necessitate the use of filtering in affine group systems with stochastic dynamics, where precise estimation is contingent upon a thorough comprehension of our derivations.

 \appendices